nuxlar/UmbralMithrix/README.md

 - Phase 2 2 glass clones split off from the shadow after skyleap.
 - Phase 3 The shadow splits into 2 (66% HP Each for 1-2 players).
 - Phase 4 The shadow becomes invulnerable and summons shadows of his enemies, survive until the shadow's shield falls, it'll slowly start stealing items destroy him quickly.
-- Phase 5 (Escaping The Moon) the flame lines have increased speed and spawn rate

 ## Changelog